DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 ## Motivation

-The current using v-38 is not prepared for TypedMessage and binary data.
-That makes our payload wasting space.
+The current payload v-38 is not prepared for TypedMessage and binary data.
+Thus we need to find a space-optimal solution..

 ## Design target